gajus/lightship/.README/README.md

 ### Local-mode

-If Lightship detects that it is running in a non-Kubernetes environment (e.g. your local machine) then it starts the HTTP service on any available HTTP port.
+If Lightship detects that it is running in a non-Kubernetes environment (e.g. your local machine) then...

+* It starts the HTTP service on any available HTTP port.
 This is done to avoid port collision when multiple services using Lightship are being developed on the same machine.
-This behaviour can be changed using `detectKubernetes` and `port` configuration.
+* `shutdownDelay` defaults to `0`, i.e. immediately proceed to execute the shutdown routine.

+Detection of the local-mode can be overridden by setting `{detectKubernetes: false}`.

 ### `/health`